-Manhattanhenge comes to New York City | EarthSky.org
+It’s time for Manhattanhenge in NYC | EarthSky.org

 Every year around May 29 and 30 – and again for a day or two around July 12 – people in New York City look forward to Manhattanhenge.
-EarthSky community member Gowrishankar Lakshminarayanan wrote:

-Manhattanhenge is a phenomenon where the sunset aligns perfectly with the streets of Manhattan, more importantly along 42nd, 34th and 14th Streets.
+It’s a phenomenon where the sunset aligns perfectly with the streets of Manhattan, particularly along 42nd, 34th and 14th Streets.
 It happens twice every year – around the end of May and early July.
-May 29th and 30th are the most talked-about dates in media.

-As Gowri says, note that you don’t have to look on the precise dates of May 29 and 30.
-In fact, he captured the image above on June 1, 2017.
+May 29th and 30th are the most talked-about dates in media, but – as the photo above by Gowrishankar Lakshminarayanan shows, you don’t have to look precisely May 29 and 30.
+He captured the image above on June 1, 2017.

-The phenomenon of Manhattanhenge isn’t mysterious, of course.
-Similar alignments occur around the world, on various dates.
-Think Stonehenge.
+The phenomenon of Manhattanhenge is fun, one of similar alignments that occur around the world on various dates.
+Think Stonehenge at the equinoxes and solstices.
 The point of sunset along the horizon varies throughout the year.
 At this time of year – between the March equinox and June solstice – the sunset point is shifting northward each day on the horizon, as seen from around the globe.
 It’s the northward-shifting path of the sun that gives us summer in the Northern Hemisphere and winter in the Southern Hemisphere.
+And it’s the shifting path of the sun that gives people various alignments of the sunset with familiar landmarks.

+We heard that 2018’s Manhattenhenge was obscured by clouds.
+Today’s forecast today for NYC calls for mostly cloudy skies, too, with severe storms possible.
+That’s easy to believe after last night’s lightning show over NYC.
+Still, if the skies clear at just the right time, there could be some dramatic photo opportunities!

 The June solstice on June 21 will bring the sun’s northernmost point in our sky – and northernmost sunset – and afterwards the sun’s path in our sky, and the sunset point, will both start shifting southward again.
 As for the sun’s alignment with the city of New York, and the streets of Manhattan Island … well, thank the original planners of this city.
 Scientific American explained: